2026 Travel Dates

 Food

 Breakfast on most days will be fresh, local Italian pastries, fruit, yogurt, or cereal at the base house.
-A few of the days students will have the option to visit patisseries and experience Italian breakfast culture.
+Some days, students will have the option to visit patisseries and experience Italian breakfast culture.

 Most lunches will be eaten on the go during activities, service, or exploring different locations.
 These meals will typically include pizza, pasta, panini, or stops at local markets to create picnics.